 We get it: teachers are busy.
 You probably hear about new tools to use in your classroom all the time.
 What makes Open P-TECH unique?
 How can you make the most of it?
 Here are some suggestions:

 College and career-ready teachers: Collaboration.
 Critical thinking.
 Task management.
-These are all essential skills for success in any career or higher-education.
+These are all essential skills for success in any career or in higher-education.
 Leverage Open P-TECH by assigning your students the learning modules from the “Professional Skills Channel.”
-This will give your students access to the four most prominent professional skills employers emphasize for providing them an opportunity to earn a digital badge issued by IBM.
+This will give your students access to the five most prominent professional skills that employers emphasize, while providing them with an opportunity to earn a digital badge issued by IBM.

 You can also review the “Teacher Channel” for activities to give you and your students ample opportunity to practice those skills collaboratively during structured class activities.

 Computer science teachers: Trying to make real-world connections to the computer science principals you are teaching in class?
 Open P-TECH is a great way to show students how these fundamental concepts are applied in a wide-variety of industries.